rmagick/rmagick/README.md

 Prerequisites
 -------------

-These prerequisites are required for the latest DEVELOPMENT version of RMagick.
+These prerequisites are required for the latest version of RMagick.
-To see prerequisites for the latest RELEASED version of the gem, switch to the master branch.

 **OS**
 - Linux